 How Is Honey Used in Baking?

 It took me two tries but I did find that delicate balance.
-Using all-purpose flour helped this recipe stay moist but sturdy enough to hold up to the extra moisture unlike my attempt with cake flour.
+All-purpose flour helped this recipe stay moist but sturdy enough to hold up to the extra moisture, unlike my attempt with cake flour.

 What’s Creamed Honey?

 This recipe calls for creamed honey.
 I, along with my kids, love creamed honey.
 The silky-smooth spreadable texture and consistency are a baker’s delight, not to mention a spoon-licking dream.
 Creamed honey, unlike what the name might lead you to believe, contains no actual cream or dairy at all.

 It is still 100% natural honey, the only difference to its liquid counterpart is that it has gone through a controlled crystallization process.
 This process creates small and uniform honey crystals which give it that oh-so-deliciously spreadable consistency and light color.